Vidhya3107-vp/covid19-case-analysis/README.md

 # COVID-19 Case Trend Analysis

 ## Project Overview
-This project analyzes COVID-19 patient data using Python, Pandas, and Matplotlib.
+This project focuses on analyzing COVID-19 patient data using Python.
+The main goal is to understand patterns in the dataset such as age distribution, gender distribution, infection sources, regional case trends, and recovery patterns.
+Various data analysis and visualization techniques have been used to generate meaningful insights from the data.

 ## Features
 - Age Distribution Analysis